The Bankrate promise

 Best for: Lawyers with low incomes or those who work in high-need areas.

 More than 100 different law schools also offer their own LRAPs.
-Generally speaking, these programs are available to lawyers based on income, with preference given to those who work in lower-paying law professions in the public interest.
+Generally speaking, these programs are available to lawyers based on income, with preference given to those who work in lower-paying law professions in the public sector.

 Department of Justice Attorney Student Loan Repayment Program